 This isn’t all that’s new in terms of multiple displays, though.
 If you have an Apple TV hooked up to a TV, you can now turn that TV into a second display.
 So you could shoot a video over to your TV screen and let it play there while you are working on your laptop, for example.

-You can also read our Mac OS X Mavericks Review and Get your Mac Ready for Mavericks and Mac OS X Mavericks vs Mac OS X Mountain Lion: should I upgrade?
+You can also read our Mac OS X Mavericks Review and Mac OS X Mavericks vs Mac OS X Mountain Lion: should I upgrade?

 How to view the dock on both of your displays in OS X